Radiation from relativistic shocks with turbulent magnetic fields: Discussion

-Medvedev and Spitkovsky recently showed that electrons may cool efficiently at or near the shock jump and are capable of emitting a large fraction of the shock energy \cite{MS09}.
+Medvedev and Spitkovsky recently showed that electrons may cool efficiently at or near the shock jump and are capable of emitting a large fraction of the shock energy \citep{MS09}.
 Such shocks are well-resolved in existing PIC simulations; therefore, the microscopic structure can be studied in detail.
 Since most of the emission in such shocks would originate from the vicinity of the shock, the spectral power of the emitted radiation can be directly obtained from finite-length simulations and compared with observational data.

-As shown in Fig. 1, behind the trailing shock the electrons are accelerated and strong magnetic fields are generated.
-Therefore, this region seems to produce the emission that is observed by satellites.
-We will calculate more spectra based on our RPIC simulations and compare in detail with Fermi data.
+We will calculate more spectra from RPIC simulations and compare in detail with Fermi data in future work.

-\subsection{Achknowledgments}
+\section{Achknowledgments}

-This work is supported by NSF-AST-0506719, AST-0506666, AST-0908040, AST-0908010, NASA-NNG05GK73G, NNX07AJ88G, NNX08AG83G, NNX08AL39G, and NNX09AD16G.
+This work is supported by NSF-AST-0506719, AST-0506666, AST-0908040, AST-0908010, NASA-NNG05GK73G, NNX07AJ88G, NNX08AG83G, NNX 08AL39G, and NNX09AD16G.
 JN was supported by MNiSW research projects 1 P03D 003 29 and N N203 393034, and The Foundation for Polish Science through the HOMING program, which is supported through the EEA Financial Mechanism.Simulations were performed at the Columbia facility at the NASA Advanced Supercomputing (NAS). and IBM p690 (Copper) at the National Center for Supercomputing Applications (NCSA) which is supported by the NSF.
 Part of this work was done while K.-I. N. was visiting the Niels Bohr Institute.
 Support from the Danish Natural Science Research Council is gratefully acknowledged.
-This report was finalized during the program ``Particle Acceleration in Astrophysical Plasmas'' at the Kavli Institute for Theoretical Physics which is supported by the National Science Foundation under Grant No. PHY05-51164.
+This report was finalized during the program ``Particle Acceleration in Astrophysical Plasmas'' at the Kavli Institute for Theoretical Physics which is supported by the National Science Foundation under Grant No.\ PHY05-51164.